opensecuritycontroller/opensecuritycontroller.org/tutorials/openstack_workload_sfc.md

 ### SDN Controller

 OSC requires two components to implement traffic redirection and SDN notifications through an SDN controller, an SDN component and an SDN controller plugin.
-You may acquire these from an OSC compatible vendor or you can manually create them.

 For this tutorial, it is assumed that the SDN component and SDN controller plugin will be manually created:

 * The [`SDN CONTROLLER NSFC PLUGIN`](/plugins/plugins.md) is uploaded on OSC, enabling communication between the SDN controller and OSC.
-* The **SDN Component** which is deployed on OpenStack for NSFC.
+* The **SDN Component** is used in this tutorial is Neutron Servcice Function Chain
-  * TODO: add deployment steps

 ## Set up OSC to Protect a Workload